LakshmiRevanuru/Blue-Yonder-Task/README.md

-# Downloading-images
+# Downloading images
-This is a task to download images into a folder in computer from a file containing urls.
+This is a program to download images into a folder in computer from a file containing multiple image urls.